The Beginner's Dilemma

 Bar replay lets you practice reading charts without risking money.
 Rewind to any historical date on any stock, step through candles one at a time, and practice making trading decisions without hindsight bias.
 This is how you learn to read charts — not by looking at completed charts where the answer is obvious, but by watching them form in real time and trying to predict what happens next.

 The free tier gives you real charts with 3 indicators, drawing tools, insider trading data, and 2 AI credits per day.
 That's enough to genuinely learn on — you can chart stocks, ask the AI questions, and get a feel for the platform without entering a credit card.
-When you're ready to get serious, Premium at $9.99/month unlocks unlimited indicators, 25 daily AI buy signals, auto pattern recognition, the full backtester, the stock screener, and more.
+When you're ready to get serious, Premium at $9.99/mo unlocks unlimited indicators, 25 daily AI buy signals, auto pattern recognition, the full backtester, the stock screener, and more.
 You don't need to switch platforms — just flip a switch.

 The beginner-friendly stock charting software category has a lot of options, but most force you to choose between "easy but limited" and "powerful but overwhelming."
 ChartingLens is the rare platform where a complete beginner can sign up and start learning within minutes, and a serious trader can still find value a year later.

-3. TradingView — Best Community, Steep On-Ramp
+2. TradingView — Best Community, Steep On-Ramp

 TradingView has the largest trading community on the internet — millions of published chart ideas, strategy scripts, tutorials, and discussions.
 If you're a visual learner who benefits from seeing how other traders analyze charts, TradingView's social features are unmatched.
 You can follow experienced traders, study their published analysis, and learn by example.
 The community alone makes it a valuable educational resource.